 The 2017 public works bill signed by Governor Dayton provided \$42.3 million for the 21st Street South rail grade separation in Moorhead, \$14.1 million for the Hanson Boulevard rail grade separation in Coon Rapids, and \$14.8 million for the Sturgeon Lake Road rail grade separation.
 The 2017 public works bill also included \$1 million for railroad warning devices.
 The 2018 public works bill signed by Governor Dayton provided \$6 million to the 21st Street South rail grade separation in Moorhead, \$10.5 million to the Glenwood rail grade separation and \$1.2 million to construct crossing safety improvements in Hennepin County.

-B.66 Invested \$987,000 in Workforce Training Program, Benefiting 262 Participants In 2013, Governor Dayton and the Minnesota \$987,000 in a pilot customized training progra manufacturing industries in an effort to expan and apprenticeship opportunities.
-Thanks to the Alexandria Tech, Century College, Hennepin Tech, College were able to partner with 20 manufacturing order employment and training opportunities demand manufacturing occupations.
-The curriculum and training are developed specific provides and training are developed specific. m for skilled d on-the-job training he pilot program, ech, and Central Lakes turing employers to es in high skilled, high employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63. end class - like an employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63. end class - like an hourly wage of employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63. end class - like an hourly wage of employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63.
-School Alexandria Tech. & Comm.
-College e hourly wage of Enrollment 108 employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63.
-School Alexandria Tech. & Comm.
-College Century College e hourly wage of Enrollment 108 84 employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63.
-School Alexandria Tech. & Comm.
-College Century College Central Lakes e hourly wage of Enrollment 108 employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63.
-School Alexandria Tech. & Comm.
-College Century College end class - like an e hourly wage of Enrollment 108 84 43 B.67 Invested \$41.3 Million in the Minnesota Job Skills Partnership Program, Benefiting 181 in Greater Minnesota employer needs - enrollees both work and att apprenticeship.
-Upon completion, the average participants was \$14.63.
-School Alexandria Tech. & Comm.
-College Century College Central Lakes Enrollment 108 84 43 27 ed nearly \$60 million in s.
-These programs work tutions, and other expand work e state.
-These training nses incurred by a necessary to meet
+B.66 Invested \$987,000 in Workforce Training Program, Benefiting 262 Participants In 2013, Governor Dayton and the Minnesota \$987,000 in a pilot customized training programanufacturing industries in an effort to expand apprenticeship opportunities.
+Thanks to the Alexandria Tech, Century College, Hennepin The College were able to partner with 20 manufacturing or employment and training opportunities demand manufacturing occupations.
+The curriculum and training are developed specified by the complex of the complex of the average participants was \$14.63.
+Im for skilled and on-the-job training the pilot program, ech, and Central Lakes turing employers to es in high skilled, high ecifically to meet tend class - like an

+School Enrollment

+Alexandria Tech. & Comm.
+College 108

+Century College 84

+Central Lakes 43

+Hennepin Technical College 27

+пеннерин тесппісаї сонеде 21

+B.67 Invested \$57.4 Million in the Minnesota Job Skills Partnership Program, Benefiting 185 in Greater Minnesota and 221 in Twin Cities Metro Area Since 2011, the State of Minnesota has invest the Minnesota Job Skills Partnership Programs strategically with businesses, educational institraining providers to train or retrain workers, opportunities, and keep high-quality jobs in the grants are used to offset training-related experiments, industry and educational institutions current and future workforce needs.
+Of the 406 awards since 2011 under this programs s.
+These programs work itutions, and other expand work he state.
+These training enses incurred by a necessary to meet